 - Overview of Satellite orbits.
 Review of Keplerian orbits and the most useful orbits for Earth orbiting satellites.
 Brief introduction to time and coordinate frames and the complexities of their definition.

 - Orbit determination and Estimation.
-Data for orbit estimation and determination, GPS, Radar tracking, Least Squares method, Weighted Least Squares Methods, Batch Least Squares method, The Extended Kalman filter.
+Data for orbit estimation and determination, GPS, Radar tracking, Least Squares method, Weighted Least Squares Methods, Batch Least Squares method, The Conventional and Extended Kalman filters.

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the following.
 The written examination will assess the knowledge and assimilation of real satellite orbits and how to model them, evaluation of real-world algorithms used for attitude and orbit control, and the limitations of sensors and actuators used on modern satellites.
 The practical software-tool-based theoretical assignment will assess how the student can apply these models to representative cases.